zachgoll/zachgoll/README.md

 ### Hi there, I'm Zach.
-I'm a Fullstack Dev writing software tutorials and hacking on golf related apps
+I'm a full-stack dev writing better software each day.

-- ⛳ Just launched a golf performance app: [Eagle Eye Performance][golfapp]
+A few recent highlights:

+- 📈 Building [Metrix Mule][metrixmule]
+- ⛳ I run an online training course called "Break 90 in 90 Days" on [Eagle Eye Performance][golfapp], the golf training platform I built on Angular / NestJS / MySQL.
-- 🏌 I also have a golf blog: [The DIY Golfer][golfblog]
+- 🏌 I have a golf blog: [The DIY Golfer][golfblog]
-- 🎥 I enjoy writing [web development tutorials][website] and [making vids][youtube]
+- 🎥 I make software tutorials on [YouTube][youtube]

 ### Connect with me: